-As tin consumption continues to grow in renewable energies, innovative technologies and the surging electric vehicle space, a new era is dawning for one of the world’s oldest metals giving it another time to shine and renewing interest in the metal for numerous ASX stocks.
+As tin consumption continues to grow in renewable energies, electric vehicles and innovative, a new market has been spawned for one of the world’s oldest metals giving it another time to shine and renewing interest in the metal for numerous ASX stocks.

 Tin is often referred to as the “spice element” because small amounts of the mineral are present in a vast array of items essential to everyday life.